LSU New Orleans Privateers: Football

 Football was reinstated in 2008 with the university's admissions director, Andy Benoit, as head coach.
 Operating on a limited budget and with only eight players, the Privateers set out to raise the funds and build a team in order to play.
 In their first season on the gridiron, the Privateers played two games and drew 3,700 fans to its first game at Tad Gormley Stadium; which was the team's home stadium from 2008–2011.
-During the 2008 season, UNO club football outdrew NCAA Division I, II and III programs for some of their home games.
-The 2009 season saw UNO finish with a 5–3 record.
+During the 2008 season, LSUNO club football outdrew NCAA Division I, II and III programs for some of their home games.
+The 2009 season saw LSUNO finish with a 5–3 record.

 In 2010, the team finished with a record of 7–2 and won the 2010 NCFA National Championship.

 In 2011, the team played under the direction of Sean Santos and later Austin Thomas.